 Make a Cardboard Cut Out

-Honestly, any cardboard cut-out will work fine as a mouse pad in most instances.
+Honestly, any cardboard cut-out will work fine as a mouse pad.
 The key to success here is in adhering to these tips:

 - Choose a piece of cardboard that doesn’t have any creases or bends in it.